Urban Gardening Grant

 Grant Application Process

-- Projects awarded funding must submit a Final Report by August 31, 2020.
+- Reminder: Projects awarded funding for the 2021 growing season must submit a Final Report by October 29, 2021 to be considered for this year’s funding opportunity.